-So even if you report or request removal of fake reviews there is no guarantee that they actually will be taken down.
+Even though it can be very frustrating, there is no guarantee that if you report or request the removal of fake reviews that they actually will be taken down.

-Make certain it is actually a fake review.
-It’s not fake if the person who wrote it is a customer – that’s their experience no matter how positive or negative it is – or who much you like/dislike it.
+The first step is to make sure it is actually a fake review.
+It’s not fake if the person who wrote it is a customer – that’s their experience no matter how negative the feedback is – or who much you dislike it.

 - The review contains false information (this is different from simply negative comments that you disagree with).

-If you don’t recognize the customer and you can’t link their complaint to your business, you should first acknowledge this in your response.
+If you don’t recognise the customer and you can’t link their complaint to your business, you should first acknowledge this in your response.
 Keep it brief and professional and along these lines:

 “Thank you for your feedback.
 However, we are unable to verify any of the information you have described and cannot locate your name in our client database.
 We take customer feedback very seriously, so please contact us directly at (insert your company email here) so that we can resolve this issue for you.”